 If you’re the first person from your organization to sign up for Asana, try creating a project from scratch.

 If your team is already using Asana, look at the sidebar and you will see the name of the team you joined in Asana.
-Click on the carrot to the left of the team name to see a list of all the public projects on the team.
+Click on the dropdown to the left of the team name to see a list of all the public projects on the team.
 Start to explore the work in them, and ask your teammates about projects you should join.
 To join a project, click the + button in the top right corner of the project.
 You can create a project of your own to play around in, too.